 Safety and security training will teach you how to minimise the risks posed to you and your colleagues while working, particularly in dangerous or hostile environments.
-Environments can be potentially hostile for a range of reasons, such as conflict, natural disaster, disease, remoteness, corruption, climate, etc. Training usually takes the form of both medical and practical training, although there are a variety of different types available (see types of safety training).
-The most common form of safety training is Hostile Environment Training.
+Environments can be potentially hostile for a range of reasons, such as conflict, natural disaster, disease, remoteness, corruption, climate, etc. Training usually takes the form of both medical and practical training, although there are a variety of different types available.
+The most common form of safety training is Hostile Environment and First Aid Training (HEFAT).

 What is the difference between safety and security?